 Bachelor of Science in Nutrition

 Didactic Program in Dietetics concentration (NDPD).
-The Didactic Program in Dietetics is accredited by the Commission on Accreditation Council for Education in Nutrition and Dietetics (ACEND a division of the Academy of Nutrition and Dietetics).
+The Didactic Program in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND a division of the Academy of Nutrition and Dietetics).
 ACEND’s address and phone number are: 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 312-899-0040, ext.
 5400.
 Entry into the DPD requires a formal application process.
 Students who are interested in becoming Registered Dietitians may apply to the Didactic Program in Dietetics (DPD) after passing 60 hours through a formal application and interview process.
 Transfer students or current students wishing to change their major may also apply to the DPD after passing 60 hours and having taken at least 6 hours of nutrition courses at ACU.
 A GPA of 3.2 is required for entrance into the DPD.
 Graduates of the DPD are prepared to enter dietetic internships, after which they may sit for the Registered Dietitian examination.
 Registered Dietitians may find employment in healthcare facilities, community and public health nutrition programs, other government entities, private practice, school nutrition programs, sports nutrition and corporate wellness programs, university education, research, sales, marketing, restaurant management, and food companies.
 Learn more

 Exercise Science concentration (NUEX).
 An increased emphasis is placed on health promotion in our society today.
 The Dietary Guidelines for Americans by the Department of Health and Human Services and the U. S. Department of Agriculture recommend 60 minutes of moderate to vigorous intensity activity on most days.
 Other national organizations have similar recommendations.
 As a result, proper nutrition for exercise and sport has increased in importance for individuals to stay healthy before, during, and after exercise.
 Graduates with the Exercise Science concentration are trained to counsel individuals concerning proper nutrition practices in wellness centers or other exercise-related settings such as gyms or sport facilities.
 However, they are not prepared to counsel individuals concerning disease states.
 They can also receive a personal training certificate.